Our vision is a world with vibrant oceans and healthy coral reefs.

 2018 – Conducted a 20 year follow up study across all three of the Cayman Islands and celebrated the International Year of the Reef through a range of public outreach events.

-2020 – CCMI, with the support of various organisations and individuals, successfully championed Little Cayman as a Mission Blue Hope Spot.
-This was announced as part of our virtual World Oceans Day celebrations to provide a message of hope for coral reefs.
+2020 – CCMI hired new Research Director, Dr Gretchen Goodbody-Gringley, who was awarded a National Science Foundation grant, CCMI’s first as lead PI/Institution.
+CCMI championed Little Cayman as a Mission Blue Hope Spot, which was announced as part of our virtual World Oceans Day celebrations to provide a message of hope for coral reefs.
+We also saw 89% success with a new coral restoration outplanting concept.